KarrynS/Employee-Directory/README.md

 ## Overview

-A React application that allows managers to view data about their employees by generating an employee directory.
+A React application that allows managers to view information about their employees by generating an employee directory.

 ---
 | Table of Contents |